5GSEC/5G-Spector/README.md

 ### Control Plane

 The control layer logic of O-RAN is disaggregated from the data plane based on the SDN principles.
-It further involves two main components:

-- **Near-Real-Time RAN Intelligent Controller (nRT-RIC)** serves as a proxy for control services and connects to the RAN nodes (i.e., CUs and DUs) via the standard E2 interface.
+It involves the **Near-Real-Time RAN Intelligent Controller (nRT-RIC)** serves as a proxy for control services and connects to the RAN nodes (i.e., CUs and DUs) via the standard E2 interface.
 Based on the nRT-RIC's services, xApps can be programmed as “plug-n-play” software on the control plane.
 We use ONF's [ONOS RIC](https://docs.onosproject.org/v0.6.0/onos-cli/docs/cli/onos_ric/) of its Software-Defined RAN ([SD-RAN](https://docs.sd-ran.org/master/index.html)) project as our nRT-RIC.

-- **MobieXpert xApp** is the first L3 cellular attack detection xApp.
-MobieXpert’s design is based on the Production-Based Expert System Toolset ([P-BEST](https://ieeexplore.ieee.org/document/766911)) language, which has been widely used for decades in stateful intrusion detection.
-With MobieXpert, network operators can program stateful production-based IDS rules for detecting a wide range of cellular L3 attacks.
+5G-Spector's analysis capability is powered by the novel security telemetry stream MobiFlow extracted by the **MobiFlow Auditor** xApp from the RAN data plane.
+MobiFlow supports sophisticated threat analysis such as the signature-based L3 attack detection within the **MobieXpert xApp**.